govuk-one-login/mobile-id-check-async/backend-api/README.md

 ### Enable the installation of modules from GitHub Packages

-Before installing any modules, you must add an `.npmrc` file with the contents `ignore-scripts=true`.
+Before installing any modules, you must add an `.npmrc` file - to the root directory i.e. the same level as the `package.json` - with the contents `ignore-scripts=true`.

 1. On GitHub, generate a Personal Access Token (classic) with the following scopes: